THE HUMAN SUCCESS FACTOR: TODAY'S APPRENTICES ARE TOMORROW’S SPECIALISTS.

 BMW Group Plant Landshut is fulfilling its social responsibility, with no fewer than 40 young people embarking on an apprenticeship every year.
 The range of vocational training opportunities at Plant Landshut currently includes eight industrial apprenticeships in the fields of technology, production and IT:

-- Electronics technician (f/m/x) for industrial engineering
+- Electronics engineer (f/m/x) for automation engineering technology

 - Foundry mechanic (f/m/x)